signalfx/splunk-otel-collector/README.md

 Forwarder](https://docs.splunk.com/Documentation/Forwarder/8.1.2/Forwarder/Abouttheuniversalforwarder)
 should be used for all other products.

-The Collector is supported on and packaged for a variety of platforms including:
+This distribution is supported on and packaged for a variety of platforms including:

 - Kubernetes
   - [Helm (recommended)](https://github.com/signalfx/splunk-otel-collector-chart)